sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 # 1 Feature Overview

-The Event and Alarm Framework feature provides a centralized framework for applications in SONiC to raise notifications and store them for NBIs to listen and fetch to monitor the device.
+The Event and Alarm Framework feature provides a centralized framework for applications in SONiC to raise notifications and store them for north bound interfaces to listen and fetch to monitor the device.

-Events and Alarms are means to indicate a change in the state of the system that operator may be interested in.
+Events and Alarms are notifications to indicate a change in the state of the system that operator may be interested in.
 Such a change has an important metric called *severity* to indicate how critical it is to the health of the system.

 *  Events